List of Heimat episodes: 1: "The Call of Faraway Places"/"Fernweh" (1919-1928)

 Paul's sister and brother, Pauline and Eduard, visit the neighboring town of Simmern.
 While Pauline gazes at the window of a jewelry shop, stones are thrown at the apartment above it, which is owned by a Jew.
 A shard of glass pierces Pauline's hand, and the jeweler-watchmaker, Robert Kröber, who has been watching from inside, extracts it.
 That evening, Pauline's hand becomes dangerously infected.
 Her mother, Katharina, cures it with a home remedy involving soaking it in hot water.
 During her delirium, Pauline raves about finding a lump of gold.
 Pauline and the watchmaker fall in love and later marry.

 1927, Eduard and his boon companions, his cousin Glasisch-Karl and the bell ringer Glockzieh, become obsessed with panning for gold in nearby streams.
 They find a shiny pebble and take it to Eduard's brother-in-law, Robert Kröber, for testing, but it turns out to be only copper oxide.
 Nevertheless the trio persist in believing that gold abounds the mountains and streams of the Hunsrück.

-Shortly after this, a group of women picking berries finds the naked body of a murdered woman, and Paul, who happens to be nearby, is assigned to watch it while they summon the police.
+Shortly after this, Paul, his father and several other men from the village are working in the forest when they find the naked body of a murdered woman.
+Paul is assigned to watch it while they summon the police.

 Mathias asks Paul to make a trap to catch a pine marten that has been killing the family's hens.
 The following day Paul sets off for a beer but instead just keeps walking and disappears, abandoning his family, seemingly forever.